 Prop 10 contains zero funding for affordable housing and contains no requirements that housing be built.

 Repeals Housing Law with No Solution.

-- Prop 10 is the wrong approach to our state’s housing crisis.
+Prop 10 is the wrong approach.
 It repeals an important California rental housing law with no replacement and no plan to address affordable and middle-class housing or deal with the problem of increasing homelessness on our streets.

-- Independent academic experts from Stanford, UC Berkeley and USC all agree these policies will discourage new construction and reduce availability of affordable and middle-class housing – and drive up rents for many Californians.
+Independent academic experts from Stanford, U.C.
+Berkeley and the University of Southern California all agree these policies will discourage new construction and reduce availability of affordable and middle-class housing, and drive up rents for many Californians.

-- Prop 10 is opposed by Veterans of Foreign Wars, Dept. of California, the California Council for Affordable Housing, Leading Age California, California NAACP, both gubernatorial candidates, Democrat Gavin Newsom and Republican John Cox, and dozens of other organizations who agree this initiative will make our housing crisis worse.
+Prop 10 is opposed by Veterans of Foreign Wars, Dept. of CA, CA Council for Affordable Housing, Leading Age California, CA NAACP, both gubernatorial candidates, Democrat Gavin Newsom and Republican John Cox, and dozens of other organizations who agree Prop 10 will make our housing crisis worse.